TradeZero Rating:

 ZeroMobile Rating

-In addition to the three computer platforms, TradeZero has a mobile app.
-The app is included with ZeroFree, so there is no monthly fee for it.
+On top of the three computer platforms, TradeZero has a mobile app.
+The software is included with ZeroFree, which means there’s no monthly fee for it.

-TradeZero’s mobile app offers some, but not all, of the same features.
-There’s a short locate tool, which is unusual for a mobile app.
-There’s also a sell short button.
+TradeZero’s mobile app has some, but not all, of the same tools we have already seen.
+There is a short locate tool, which makes this a rare mobile app.
+There’s also a discrete sell short button.

-You can add and remove entries on the watchlist.
-Thanks to a deal with Benzinga, news articles show up for each stock.
+Multiple entries can be added and deleted on the app’s watchlist.
+Thanks to a partnership with Benzinga, news articles are available on individual securities.

 Pricing